rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 - Ported to browser (wgpu with webgl backend)
 - Unreliable protocol archieved with WebRtc
-- Dynamically Spawn and Syncronize ECS Components using macros
+- Dynamically Spawn and Synchronize ECS Components using macros
 - Massively improved events system and action system

 - Rewrote over 50% of the whole project to be more compact and scalable